microsoft/fluentui/rfcs/RangeSlider.md

 #### Pros

-- Add new functionality additively on top of the Slider component so new existing functionalities are broken
+- Add new functionality additively on top of the Slider component so no existing functionalities are broken
 - Possible to reuse a lot of existing logic in order to make minimum change to the code
 - Provide new features to the component and make it suitable for more generic cases